awsdocs/aws-dynamodb-encryption-docs/doc_source/java-using.md

 You can also use the `CLOBBER` save behavior\.
 This behavior is identical to the `PUT` save behavior except that it disables optimistic locking and overwrites the item in the table\.

-To see this code used in an example, see [Using the DynamoDB Mapper](java-examples.md#java-example-dynamodb-mapper) and the [AwsKmsEncryptedObject\.java](https://github.com/aws/aws-dynamodb-encryption-java/blob/master/examples/com/amazonaws/examples/AwsKmsEncryptedObject.java) example in the `aws-dynamodb-encryption-java` repository in GitHub\.
+To see this code used in an example, see [Using the DynamoDBMapper](java-examples.md#java-example-dynamodb-mapper) and the [AwsKmsEncryptedObject\.java](https://github.com/aws/aws-dynamodb-encryption-java/blob/master/examples/com/amazonaws/examples/AwsKmsEncryptedObject.java) example in the `aws-dynamodb-encryption-java` repository in GitHub\.

-## Attribute Actions in Java<a name="attribute-actions-java"></a>
+## Attribute actions in Java<a name="attribute-actions-java"></a>

 [Attribute actions](concepts.md#attribute-actions) determine which attribute values are encrypted and signed, which are only signed, and which are ignored\.
 The method you use to specify attribute actions depends on whether you use the `DynamoDBMapper` and `AttributeEncryptor`, or the lower\-level [DynamoDBEncryptor](https://aws.github.io/aws-dynamodb-encryption-java/javadoc/com/amazonaws/services/dynamodbv2/datamodeling/encryption/DynamoDBEncryptor.html)\.

-### Attribute Actions for the DynamoDB Mapper<a name="attribute-action-java-mapper"></a>
+### Attribute actions for the DynamoDBMapper<a name="attribute-action-java-mapper"></a>

 When you use the `DynamoDBMapper` and `AttributeEncryptor` helper classes, you use annotations to specify the attribute actions\.
 The DynamoDB Encryption Client uses the [standard DynamoDB attribute annotations](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBMapper.Annotations.html) that define the attribute type to determine how to protect an attribute\.
 By default, all attributes are encrypted and signed except for primary keys, which are signed but not encrypted\.